-Despite this, there are still a litany of incredibly common mistakes I see law firms make in their search engine optimisation endeavors.
+Despite this, there are still a litany of incredibly common lawyer SEO mistakes I see law firms make in their search engine optimization endeavors.

 Here’s a list of 7 common lawyer SEO mistakes I see, and how they’re damaging your firm’s online visibility:

 Fundamentally, Search Engine Optimisation (“SEO”) is a set of strategies, principles, and techniques you can implement to increase the ranking of your firm in Google’s (and other search engine’s) results.

 With a higher ranking, more potential clients will discover (and hopefully engage the services of) your legal practice.